Gallardot/flagger/docs/gitbook/tutorials/apisix-progressive-delivery.md

 ## Bootstrap

-Flagger takes a Kubernetes deployment and optionally a horizontal pod autoscaler \(HPA\), then creates a series of objects \(Kubernetes deployments, ClusterIP services and ApisixRoute\).
+Flagger takes a Kubernetes deployment and optionally a horizontal pod autoscaler \(HPA\), then creates a series of objects \(Kubernetes deployments, ClusterIP services and an ApisixRoute\).
 These objects expose the application outside the cluster and drive the canary analysis and promotion.

 Create a test namespace: